Mariana Allsopp González-Manrique: Consolidation and expansion of the Institute

-On March 26, 1907, with 73 Trinitarian Sisters, Mariana made her perpetual profession and soon the institute experienced an explosive growth of new foundations that took the sisters across the ocean reaching Argentina and Mexico, the co-founder's homeland.
-During the anti-religious upsurge that occurred first in Mexico and then in Spain, Sister Mariana comforted her spiritual daughters through correspondence, encouraging them never to leave the work to which they had consecrated themselves.
+On March 26, 1907, with 73 Trinitarian sisters, Mariana made her perpetual vows, and soon the institute experienced an explosive growth of new foundations that took the sisters across the ocean reaching Argentina and Mexico, the co-founder's homeland.
+During the anti-religious upsurge that occurred first in Mexico and then in Spain, González-Manrique comforted her spiritual daughters through correspondence, encouraging them never to leave the work to which they had consecrated themselves.

 Death

-On March 15, 1933, after much arduous work founding new houses and encouraging her sisters, Mother Mariana died.
-Her remains rest next to those of Venerable Francisco de Asís Méndez, in the chapel of the congregation´s Mother House.
+On March 15, 1933, after much arduous work founding new houses and encouraging her sisters, González-Manrique died.
+Her remains rest next to those of Francisco de Asís Méndez, in the chapel of the congregation´s motherhouse.

 Beatification process

 The diocesan process of beatification began in 1998, ending in the year 2000.
 It is now in the hands of the Holy See.
-Mariana Allsopp was declared Venerable by Pope Francis on May 21, 2022.
+Mariana Allsopp was declared venerable by Pope Francis on May 21, 2022.